afroditeapp/afrodite-backend/crates/api_client/docs/MediaApi.md

 > std::path::PathBuf get_map_tile(z, x, y)
 Get map tile PNG file.

-Get map tile PNG file.
 Returns a .png even if the URL does not have it.

 ### Parameters